The first steps to your career as a pharmacist

 - 4 years full time

-- 320 points at A level* or equivalent, to include a minimum of 80 points from A level Chemistry and a minimum of 80 points from an A level in a second Science subject (Biology preferred) or Mathematics.
-Shortlisted applicants with non-standard qualifications will be interviewed and will need to complete an admissions test.
-All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance.
+128 points at A level*, or equivalent, to include a minimum of 32 points from A level Chemistry and a minimum of 32 points from an A level in a second Science subject (Biology preferred) or Mathematics.
+See full entry requirements

 UK/EU/Channel Islands and Isle of Man students